RYAN2540/ipwk02/README.md

 ## Technologies Used
 HTML/bootstrap,CSS and JavaScript in which bootstrap displays advanced structure of the HTML with the help of the CSS and JavaScript gives the functions of the HTML body.
 ## Support and contact details
-For any concerns ad issues met in the webpage email me in my account austinbrian005@gmail.com.For assistance.
+For any concerns ad issues met in the webpage email me in my account austinbrian005@gmail.com .For assistance.
 ### MIT.
 *license used was MIT which clearly states everything about my license.*
 Copyright (c) {2020} *[RYAN ROTICH.]**